-Since our program is a hybrid program and all of our lecture material is online, there is decreased on campus seat time required as compared to a traditional program, however, a significant amount of prep, study and practice time outside of scheduled lab time is still necessary and required.
-This format does allow many of our students to be able to continue to work throughout most of the program, however, most students find they cannot manage working full-time and have to cut back to at least part-time hours.
+The hybrid format does allow many of our students to be able to continue to work throughout most of the program, however, most students find they cannot manage working full-time and have to cut back to at least part-time hours.
 During clinicals, it does become more difficult to work and keep up on class work.
 This is a time students may have to consider cutting back on or quitting work, depending on the flexibility of the employer.
+It is important for students to understand that they will need to follow the clinical hours of their clinical instructor.
+Clinical sites will not be expected to accommodate a student's work schedule.